Knowledge Base

 After updating CodeTwo Backup to the new version, some connections are marked as [obsolete] and there is a permanent alert shown on the Bad news card that reads:

-Server connection '{Connection displayname}' needs to be reconfigured to use Modern Authentication (OAuth 2.0) when connecting to Office 365.
+Server connection '{Connection displayname}' needs to be reconfigured to use Modern Authentication (OAuth 2.0) when connecting to Microsoft 365.
 Otherwise, jobs that use this connection will stop working when Basic Authentication is disabled for your tenant.

 A similar message is displayed when you run a job that uses an obsolete connection.